metabase/metabase/docs/contributing.md

 ## Ways to help:

 The starting point would be to get familiar with Metabase the product, and know your way around.
-If you're using it at work, that's a great!
+If you're using it at work, that's great!
 If not, download the mac application or the jar and play around with it.
 Read the docs and generally get a feel for the flow of the product.

 If you want to help out, there are lots of ways.
 In order of increasing coordination + interaction with us:

-### Help with Identifying Needs and Problems Metabase can solve
+### Help with identifying needs and problems Metabase can solve

 If you want to help, try out Metabase.
 Use it at your company, and report back the things you like, dislike and any problems you run into.
 Help us understand your data model, required metrics and common usage patterns as much as you can.
 This information directly affects the quality of the product.
 The more you tell us about the kinds of problems you're facing, the better we'll be able to address them.